pcaston/OpenPeerPower.github.io/source/_integrations/homekit.markdown

 ---
 title: HomeKit
-description: Instructions on how to set up the HomeKit integration in Home Assistant.
+description: Instructions on how to set up the HomeKit integration in Open Peer Power.
 ha_category:
   - Voice
 ha_release: 0.64
 ha_domain: homekit
 ---

-The `homekit` integration allows you to forward entities from Home Assistant to Apple HomeKit, so they can be controlled from Apple's Home app and Siri.
+The `homekit` integration allows you to forward entities from Open Peer Power to Apple HomeKit, so they can be controlled from Apple's Home app and Siri.
 Please make sure that you have read the [considerations](#considerations) listed below to save you some trouble later.
 However if you do encounter issues, check out the [troubleshooting](#troubleshooting) section.

 <div class="note">

-  If you want to control `HomeKit` only devices with Home Assistant, check out the [HomeKit controller](/integrations/homekit_controller/) component.
+  If you want to control `HomeKit` only devices with Open Peer Power, check out the [HomeKit controller](/integrations/homekit_controller/) component.

 </div>